bradley-coder7/ha-ubuntu-lab/README.md

-# T High-Availability Lab on Ubuntu Project.
+# The High-Availability Lab on Ubuntu Project.

 This project was started by Bradley Hook in 2023 and first published in 2024.